letscontrolit/ESPEasy/README.md

 Forum: http://www.esp8266.nu/forum

-## Temporary fork / new release management
+## New release management

 Hi, i'm trying to continue maintenance on ESPeasy.

 I've already tried to make some improvements to speed up developement: https://github.com/letscontrolit/ESPEasy-platformio

- * I've created a simple wrapper repository to allow building via platformio, its here:
+ * I've created a simple wrapper repository to allow building via platformio.
  * The git-tag and version are stored in the firmware.bin file and viewable via the webgui.
  * There are now multiple plugin sets to speed up testing and releasing of new plugins:
    * Minimal: Only contains base plugins until this point, to keep firmware size below 512k for smaller ESP8266's.